Overview of recordkeeping for public authorities

 - created or received on your behalf (e.g. when outsourcing functions).

 The executive officer of a public authority must ensure their authority complies with responsibilities under the Public Records Act 2002.

 You must have regard to any relevant policy, standards and guidelines made by the archivist about the making and keeping of public records when managing your obligations under the Public Records Act 2002.
-This includes Information standard 40: Recordkeeping (IS40) and Information standard 31: Retention and disposal of public records (IS31).
+This includes the Records Governance Policy.

 Records need to: